thetitan/thetitan.github.io/README.md

 # thetitan.github.io
-This is a repository which will be used for a GitHub Pages.
+This is a repository which will be used with GitHub Pages.

-## Repo Function/Purpoouse
+## Repo Function / Purpose
-* 2023.12.18 - add page to be used as default page for Hoem Page button.
+* 2023.12.18 - added a section (HB), with page to be used as default page for a browser's Home Page button.

 ## Contents
 * [ ] Landing page
-* [ ] Home page
+* [ ] Alexandar's home page